-A plan to address the issue of Asian Carp has been proposed by the Army Corps of Engineers.
-The Brandon Road Lock and Dam includes both structural and nonstructural measures including an engineered lock fitted with an electric barrier, a bubble barrier, an acoustic barrier, and a flushing lock to stop aquatic invasive species like Asian carp, while maintaining navigation for shipping.
-The Brandon Road Lock and Dam is located just south of Chicago and is a critical chokepoint to help stop Asian carp from continuing to swim closer to Lake Michigan.
+A plan to address the issue of invasive carp has been proposed by the U.S. Army Corps of Engineers at the Brandon Road Lock and Dam in Illinois and authorized by Congress in the Water Resources Development Act of 2020.
+The Brandon Road Lock and Dam project comprises both structural and nonstructural measures including an engineered lock fitted with an electric barrier, a bubble barrier, an acoustic barrier, and a flushing lock to stop aquatic invasive species like carp, while maintaining navigation for shipping.
+The Brandon Road Lock and Dam is located just southwest of Chicago and is a critical chokepoint to help stop invasive carp from entering Lake Michigan and ultimately protect all five Great Lakes from the threat they pose

-Details: Asian carp is a term used to describe four different species of carp: bighead, silver, black and grass.
-In the 1960s, sterile Asian carp were imported to the American South as a means to eradicate vegetation in isolated ponds and water impoundments on golf courses and at housing developments.
+Invasive carp is a term used to describe four different species of carp: bighead, silver, black and grass.
+In the 1960s, sterile carp from Asia were imported to the American South to eradicate vegetation in isolated ponds and water impoundments on golf courses and at housing developments.
 At the time, the use of chemicals and herbicides to curtail the growth of aquatic plants was being scrutinized for being harmful to the ecosystem and human health, and carp were seen as an eco-friendly alternative.
-However, periodic flooding connected these water bodies to streams and rivers, allowing the carp to travel into larger watersheds.
+However, periodic flooding connected these waterbodies to streams and rivers, allowing the carp to travel into larger watersheds.
 This, coupled with the fact that many imported carp were not actually sterile and could reproduce, led to an established breeding population in the Mississippi River.
 Since then, these carp have made their way north up tributaries and into the larger watershed.
-Of particular concern are the impacts that Asian carp have on native fish populations.
-In some stretches of tributaries flowing into the Mississippi River, fish populations have been reduced by over 80%.
+Of particular concern are the impacts that invasive carp have on native fish populations.

 There is a lot of concern regarding a possible carp invasion into Lake Michigan by way of the Chicago Area Waterway System (CAWS).
-The Brandon Road Lock and Dam is the last barrier holding back the onslaught of bighead and silver carp, though sporadic captures of carp beyond Brandon Road have occurred.
-The lock is only a few miles from Lake Michigan, just outside Chicago.
-The US Army Corps of Engineers has put together an action plan that calls for \$778 million in spending on a number of control measures at Brandon Road.
-This cost would be split between the federal government and initially the state of Illinois.
-The former governor of Michigan, Rick Snyder, indicated that Michigan would help pay the state obligation, lessening the cost for Illinois.
+The Brandon Road Lock and Dam is the last barrier holding back the populations of bighead and silver carp, though sporadic captures of carp beyond Brandon Road have occurred.
+The lock is only a few miles from Lake Michigan.
+The U.S. Army Corps of Engineers has put together an action plan that calls for \$858 million in spending on several control measures at Brandon Road.
+As of 2022, there is an effort to fully fund the project with federal dollars with a cost-share adjustment to the Water Resources Development Act of 2022.